Participant Housing & Logistics

 Transportation during conference week

-We have Internet-linked PCs at the St. Helena campus.
+We have Internet-linked PCs at the St. Helena campus and campus-wide free WiFi.
 Unfortunately, there is no student store at this campus and no other source for computer supplies nearby.

 Clothing and weather